-On April 27, 2004, the Technical-Scientific Committee of the Italian Education, University and Research Ministry approved a four-year research project presented by the Company in February 2002 related to improvement and development in leather manufacturing and processing.
-The Committee has approved a maximum capital grant of € 2.4 million and a 10-year subsidized loan for a maximum amount of $\mathfrak E$ 3.0 million at a subsidized interest rate of 0.5% to be used in connection with industrial research expenses and prototype developments (as published on August 20, 2004, in the Italian Official Gazette (Gazzetta Ufficiale della Repubblica Italiana) n° 195).
+On April 27, 2004, the Technical-Scientific Committee of the Italian Ministry of Education, University and Research approved a four-year research project presented by the Company in February 2002 related to improvement and development in leather manufacturing and processing.
+The Committee has approved a maximum capital grant of $\mathfrak E$ 2.4 million and a 10-year subsidized loan for a maximum amount of $\mathfrak E$ 3.0 million at a subsidized interest rate of 0.5% to be used in connection with industrial research expenses and prototype developments (as published on August 20, 2004, in the Italian Official Gazette (Gazzetta Ufficiale della Repubblica Italiana) n° 195).
 Industrial research and prototype developments, planned as part of the project, are already underway thanks to the collaborative efforts of specialized in-house personnel and university researchers from the University of Lecce and the Polytechnic University of Bari.
-In February 2007, the Company provided the aforementioned Committee with the complete list of expenses to be acknowledged under such project and that had been incurred between August 19, 2002 through December 31, 2003 (such expenses amounted to £ 1.0 million).
-Also in 2007, the Company sent the list of all the costs incurred in 2004 and 2005, amounting to $\varepsilon$ 1.1 million and $\varepsilon$ 1.7 million respectively, to be acknowledged under the same project.
-In July 2008, the Company sent the final list of all the costs incurred in 2006 and 2007.
-As a result of these costs, the Italian Government provided a € 2.0 million subsidized loan and a € 1.5 million operating subsidy to the Company in June 2008, in addition to a $\in$ 0.6 million subsidized loan and a $\in$ 0.6 million operating subsidy in February 2010.
+In 2007 and 2008, the Company provided the aforementioned Committee with the complete list of expenses to be acknowledged under such project and that had been incurred between 2002 through 2007.
+As a result of these costs, the Italian Government in June 2008 provided a $\mathfrak E$ 2.0 million subsidized loan and a $\mathfrak E$ 1.5 million operating subsidy to the Company and in February 2010 also provided a $\mathfrak E$ 0.6 million subsidized loan and a $\mathfrak E$